Alfresco/docs-alfresco/support/latest/policies/hotfix.md

 In exceptional circumstances, if there is a high degree of confidence that the identified fix does not have unwanted side effects, and that it is feasible for Engineering to complete, a request can be made for a Hot Fix.

 A Hot Fix is a full production build of the Alfresco product version that you are running, along with the requested fix.
 Hot fixes cannot be provided as JAR files: they are cumulative fixes of the Service Pack and any previous Hot Fixes.
-For example, Hot Fix 7.2.1.5 is the second Hot Fix of Service Pack 7.2.1.
+For example, Hot Fix 7.2.1.5 is the fifth Hot Fix of Service Pack 7.2.1.

 Hot Fixes are provided on the understanding that as soon as a Service Pack with the fix is available, the system will be upgraded.